alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/getting-started.md

   });
 ```

-### Getting the next signatures
+## 4. Get the threshold signatures

-We collect the next k-2 signatures (excluding the first and the last signature) with the `signMultisigUserOperation` method.
+Next, you have to collect the next k-2 signatures, excluding the first signature which you already provided and the last signature which we'll deal with in step 5 when we send the user operation.
+Each member of the multisig can sign with the `signMultisigUserOperation` method.

 ```ts
 import { createMultisigAccountAlchemyClient } from "@alchemy/aa-alchemy";